-The default values are LED1-Red (10), LED2-Yellow (20), LED3-Green (40)
+The default values are LED1-Red (10), LED2-Yellow (20), LED3-Green (40).

-Each LEDs when turn on indicates the RSSI signal strength has hit over the value.

-e.g. When LED1 and LED2 light up it indicate the RSSI is greater than 20.
+Each LED, when turned on indicates that the RSSI signal strength has hit over the value. e.g. When LED1 and LED2 light up it indicate the RSSI is greater than 20.

-When all 4 LEDs light up it indicate RSSI is greater than 40.
+When all 4 LEDs light up it indicates that the RSSI is greater than 40.

-For long distant installation when signal strength expected to be about 20-30, the values can be adjusted to display over this new range.
+For long distance installation, the signal strength is expected to be about 20-30.
+The values can be adjusted to display over this new range.